Trump, Kim near the opening of their second nuclear summit

 The conflict ended in 1953 with an armistice, essentially a cease-fire signed by North Korea, China and the 17-nation, U.S.-led United Nations Command.
 If made, the declaration would amount to a political statement, ostensibly teeing up talks for a formal peace treaty that would involve other nations.

-Other items being discussed are opening liaison offices in both North Korea and the United States.
-North and South Korea also want sanctions dialed back so they can resurrect two major symbols of rapprochement that provided much-needed hard currency to North Korea: a jointly run factory park in Kaesong and South Korean tours to the North's scenic Diamond Mountain resort.

-Trump remains eager to claim an attention-grabbing victory at the summit to offset the political turmoil he faces at home.
+Scoring a victory at the summit would offset Trump's political troubles back in Washington.

-With the president away from the U.S., his now-disbarred former personal lawyer was preparing to tell a House committee that Trump knew ahead of time that WikiLeaks had emails damaging to the presidential campaign of Hillary Clinton, his Democratic rival, and that Trump is a "racist," a "conman" and a "cheat."
+Trump's now-disbarred former personal lawyer was preparing to tell a House committee that the president knew ahead of time that WikiLeaks had emails damaging to the presidential campaign of Hillary Clinton, his Democratic rival, and that Trump is a "racist," a "conman" and a "cheat."
 Cohen suggests in prepared testimony obtained by The Associated Press for Wednesday's hearing that Trump also implicitly, but not directly, told him to lie about a Moscow real estate project.
 Cohen has pleaded guilty to lying to Congress about the project, which he says Trump knew about as Cohen negotiated with Russia during the election.
 Cohen is set to begin a three-year prison sentence in May.

 On WikiLeaks, Cohen says he was in Trump's New York office in July 2016 when longtime Trump adviser Roger Stone called and Trump put the call on speakerphone.
 Cohen said Stone informed Trump that a 'massive dump" of emails believed to be damaging to Clinton would happen "within a couple of days."